-Second, community consultations under the Education and Awareness objective stalled due to problems between GMTCS and WWF over their project which was meant to apply in the field the theory of the Darwin funded community consultation training.
+Second, community consultations under the Education and Awareness objective was meant to apply in the field the theory of the Darwin funded community consultation training.
 This in turn delayed the community support for implementation of the established and agreed awareness strategy and action plan for Shell Beach, which the Community Environmental Workers were meant to take forward with the aid of the awareness materials produced under the Darwin Initiative.
 The net result of the situation as a whole was that only two consultations ensued out of a planned five and as such only about half of all the awareness materials were disbursed by the close of the project in late August.
 EPA and GMTCS have put in contingency plans to deliver the remaining awareness materials.